D4vis24/stokpot-support/README.md

 Tap the Pantry tab, then tap the + button in the top right.
 You can search for ingredients or browse by category.

 **How does meal planning work?**
 Go to the Plan tab and tap "Smart Meal Planner."
-Select your preferences (number of days, dietary restrictions, etc.) and Stockpot will generate a personalized meal plan.
+Select your preferences (number of days, dietary restrictions, etc.) and Stokpot will generate a personalized meal plan.
 Swipe left on any meal to get a different suggestion.

 **How do I add recipes to my collection?**
 When viewing any recipe, tap the heart icon to save it to your favorites.
 You can find all saved recipes in the Recipes tab under "Favorites."